MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
                       \[SynchronizedEntryCountByType \<IMicrosoftGraphStringKeyLongValuePair\[\]\>\]: Count of synchronized objects, listed by object type.
                         \[Key \<String\>\]: The mapping of the user type from the source system to the target system.
-For example:User to User - For Azure AD to Azure AD synchronization worker to user - For Workday to Azure AD synchronization.
+For example:User to User - For Microsoft Entra ID to Microsoft Entra synchronization worker to user - For Workday to Microsoft Entra synchronization.
                         \[Value \<Int64?\>\]: Total number of synchronized objects.
                       \[TroubleshootingUrl \<String\>\]: In the event of an error, the URL with the troubleshooting steps for the issue.
                     \[SynchronizationJobSettings \<IMicrosoftGraphKeyValuePair\[\]\>\]: Settings associated with the job.